 Show All Answers

 You have discovered that you are a victim of identity theft.
-Where do you go to begin to unravel the mess that a thief has made in your name is a confusing, time consuming, frustrating, and complex process.
-This site provides information you can use to protect against and recover from identity theft.
+Where do you go to begin to unravel the mess that a thief has made in your name can be a confusing, time consuming, frustrating, and complex process.
+The Federal Trade Commission (FTC) provides information you can use to recover from identity theft.
 On the FTC’s site, click "Get Started" to create your personal recovery plan.

 Data breaches are rampant and many people don’t appreciate the scale or frequency with which they occur.
 This website has aggregated data to help victims learn of account compromises.
 Enter your email address to learn if your account has been a part of any publicly reported breaches.

 Just like driving a car, sooner or later you may have an accident no matter how secure you are.
 Unlike a car accident, it can be harder to tell if a cyber accident has occurred.
 Download this article to help figure out if you have been attacked and, if you have there is some guidance on what you can do.